 When To See A DoctorIf you have been trying for a year or more to get pregnant, or if you are over the age of 35 and have been trying for 6 months or longer without success, it is time to see a doctor.
 If you suspect or have any of the above risk factors that may be a sign of infertility, it is very important to see a doctor.
 While your family doctor or gynecologist may be able to help with initial testing, further testing from a Reproductive Endocrinologist or even possibly a Reproductive Immunologist may be necessary.

 Where Can I Get More Information?We have hundreds of articles on most of the topics covered in this article.
 Instead of bombarding the entire article with links, I think you will find it very easy to perform a search at our main website www.Natural-Fertility-Info.com.
-Our main search menu is on the left hand side of the page.
-We also have a search bar where you can type in any of the keywords from this article.
-Simply look at the top of the main menu to the left for the Search This Site bar.
+Our main search menu is on the upper left hand side of the page in the green bar at the top of the page.
+We also have a search bar (top right hand side of the page) where you can type in any of the keywords from this article.
 For example, you can type in the word smoking, this will bring up all related articles on that subject, including a main article on how smoking affects fertility and what you can do naturally to work to quit smoking and restore healthy fertility.

 In addition, it is important to talk to your doctor about options specific to your needs.
 Clear communication with your doctor and other natural health care practitioners you may be working with will help you to receive the best care for your individual needs.